juju/docs/src/en/models-cmr-scene-1.md

 mysql:db           mediawiki:db  mysql      regular
 ```

-As expected, this is very similar to the output we saw with model
-'wordpress-model'.

-The new output for model 'cmr-model' is also not surprising.
-There are now two
+The new `juju status` output for model 'cmr-model' is not surprising.
+There are
-connections to the original offer:
+now *two* connections to the original offer:

 ```no-highlight
 .